If Emirates first class seems out of reach, think again.

 You’ll also enjoy a range of amenities and entertainment at your fingertips, including your very own mini bar, excellent IFE system, high-quality noise-cancelling headphones and Byredo in-suite amenity kit.
 Note that Pyjamas and full amenity kits aren’t usually given out on short-haul routes.
 However, if you ask nicely, you might be able to score them.

-Sip wines worth up to $400 or more (and a cognac worth $950 a bottle)
+Sip wines worth up to $400 or more (and a cognac worth an eye-watering $950 a bottle)

 If you’re a wine lover, you’ll take heart from the fact that Emirates first class boasts one of the finest wine lists in the air.